CompArchFA16/Lab1/report.md

  001 | 0111  0000 | 0111 |	1   0   | SUB
  ```

+For the subtractor, we used roughly the same cases from addition, because of the similarity between the adder and subtractor.
+We inverted the B operands from the addition test bench to find the new B operands.
+This way we can reuse the same cases for the subtractor that we used for the adder.
+Doing this, we found that all of our test cases were successful and correct, indicating that the subtractor worked for the four bit case.

 ```verilog
  Cm  |    	A     	B     |    Out   | Cout  OF | Case
 ------------------------------------------------------